|

 well as how and why they fail and knows what to look for and is uniquely suited

 to interpret what their findings reveal about the condition of the property.
+Most buyers find it difficult to remain objective and unemotional about the

 house they really want, and this may affect their judgment.
 For the most accurate